DNSlabCCTV/Kerberos.IO/README.md

 # Sample Image

 This webpage get dashboard graph and other thing from kerberos web server
-Each frames made by using iframe tag
+Each frames are made by using iframe tag

 ![Capture](./Demo_image.jpg)